raiden-network/raidex/README.md

 The raidEX node is the core instance implementing the raidEX protocol.
 It communicates with its respective raiden node, triggering payments and acknowledging when payments have been received.
 On the other end it communicates to other raidex nodes or the commitment service via the message broker.

 ### Raiden nodes
-Every raidEX node need an underlying raiden node to transfer value.
-It is used to exchange assets via the raiden network or to pay fees to the commitment service.
+Every raidEX node as well as the commitment service need an underlying raiden node to transfer value.
+It is used to exchange assets via the raiden network or to deposit to the commitment service.

 ### Message Broker